dragosMC91/AutoGen-Experiments/README.md

 ## Applications
 Executing an application creates a new conversation session based on the flow defined in that app.

+There are 2 generic apps:
+1. `start_conversation.py` starts a simple conversation a selected agent from a list of predefined specialized agents.
+2. `start_curated_conversation.py` adds a critic AI to the conversation which reviews the main agent's claims

+New custom agents can be added in the agent definition file `agents/custom_agents.py`.

-You can either tweak the `multiline_message` inside each application, or execute the script and input your prompt in the command line (recommended).
+You can either tweak the `message` inside each application, or execute the script and input your prompt in the command line (recommended).
 Prompts have multiline support so `Enter` just inserts a new line.
 In order to submit the prompt press `(Meta|Esc)+Enter`.

 ### chef.py